 EXAMPLE 2: C#: The tool should populate message from the value of the Message property of any object derived from System.Exception.

+richMessage property

+If an exception object contains a message property (§3.33.3), it MAY also contain a property named richMessage (§3.10.3) whose value is a richMessage object (§3.34) that describes the exception.
+If an exception object does not contain a message property, the richMessage property SHALL be absent.

 stack property

 An exception object MAY contain a property named stack whose value is a stack object (§3.23) that describes the sequence of function calls leading to the exception.